Achie72/dragon_demo_platformer/README.md

 ## Dragondemo.p8
 My first ever project, in which i try to implement a basic platformer, with movements, and collisions as usual.
 Still under development, and heavily WIP.
-Currentyl i'm not concerned about token numbers, in this project i want to focus on readability.
+Currently i'm not concerned about token numbers, in this project i want to focus on readability.

 ### Current Features
 * Tile based collision check